 - 3.5.24 For construction, the Proposed Development would require a range of materials (e.g. stone for access tracks, the temporary site compounds and the substation compounds).
-Excavated material from the turbine bases and access tracks would be used on-site for restoration/ reinstatement.
-This is discussed further in the Peat Management Plans in Appendix 8.1. - 3.5.25 A Site Waste Management Plan (SWMP) would be developed for implementation during construction, as discussed in the outline CEMP (Technical Appendix 3.1).
-This outlines the material requirements and waste generation during construction and how the Applicant intends to consider the management of these aspects. - 3.5.26 It is intended that concrete would be imported to site and that no concrete batching will be undertaken on-site. - 3.5.27 Water would be required for welfare facilities and to dampen tracks during dry weather, although this would be minimal, and an abstraction license (which are granted by SEPA under the Water Environment (Controlled Activities (Scotland) Regulations 2011) is not anticipated to be required for the activity.
+Excavated material from the turbine bases and access tracks would be used on-site for restoration/reinstatement. - 3.5.25 A Site Waste Management Plan (SWMP) would be developed for implementation during construction, as discussed in the outline CEMP (Technical Appendix 3.1).
+This outlines the material requirements and waste generation during construction and how the Applicant intends to consider the management of these aspects. - 3.5.26 It is intended that concrete would be imported to the site and that no concrete batching will be undertaken on-site. - 3.5.27 Water would be required for welfare facilities and to dampen tracks during dry weather, although this would be minimal, and an abstraction license (which are granted by SEPA under the Water Environment (Controlled Activities (Scotland) Regulations 2011) is not anticipated to be required for the activity.